Adewale1010/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3-print_alphabt.py: Python program prints all the letters of the ASCII alphabet, in lowercase except q and e, not followed by a new line
-4-print_hexa.py: Python program that prints all numbers from 0 to 98 in decimal and in hexadecimal 5-print_comb2.py: Python program that prints numbers from 0 to 99
+4-print_hexa.py: Python program that prints all numbers from 0 to 98 in decimal and in hexadecimal 5-print_comb2.py: Python program that prints numbers from 0 to 99 6-print_comb3.py: Pyhton code that prints all possible different combinations of two digits